 Why were the Chinese apps banned in India?

-The apps were banned due to security risks that they posed.
-It was alleged that the apps were being used to track and moniter the citizens on India.
-Plus it had an atmanirbhar angle to t as well.
+The apps were banned due to the security risks that they posed.
+It was alleged that the apps were being used to track and monitor the citizens of India.

 Will the ban on Chinese apps be lifted?